InWaveless/SynthesisRPGLoot/README.md

       - Default because it is present in Vanilla enchanted Leveled Lists
     - `SpecialLoot`
       - **Default:** `Off`
-      - Effects are unknown but I wanted to give people the option to try it.
+      - Effects are unknown, but I wanted to give people the option to try it.
   - **Untouchable Equipment Keywords:**
     - Keywords that are on unique and/or incompatible items
     - Defaults: